First-time freshmen

 How to apply for housing and dining

-2. Complete the Housing Interest Form (HIF) by May 1st
+2. Complete the Housing Information Form (HIF) when it opens December 1

 4. Send In Your Meningococcal Vaccination Records